Risperidone, 1 mg/ml 30 ml

 rarely – anorgasmia, flattening of affect.

-2- Extrapyramidal disorders may manifest as: Parkinsonism (hypersalivation, musculoskeletal stiffness, parkinsonism, salivation, cogwheel-like rigidity, bradykinesia, hypokinesia, mask-like face, muscle tightness, akinesia, neck muscle rigidity, muscle rigidity, parkinsonian gait, glabellar reflex disorders), akathisia (akathisia, restlessness, hyperkinesia and restless legs syndrome), tremor, dyskinesia (dyskinesia, muscle twitching, choreoathetosis, athetosis and myoclonus), dystonia.
+2- extrapyramidal disorders may manifest as: parkinsonism (hypersalivation, musculoskeletal stiffness, parkinsonism, drooling, cogwheel rigidity, bradykinesia, hypokinesia, mask-like face, muscle tension, akinesia, nuchal rigidity, muscle rigidity, parkinsonian gait, disorders glabellar reflex), akathisia (akathisia, restlessness, hyperkinesia and restless legs syndrome), tremor, dyskinesia (dyskinesia, muscle twitching, choreoathetosis, athetosis and myoclonus), dystonia.

-The term “dystonia” includes dystonia, muscle spasms, hypertonia, torticollis, involuntary muscle contractions, muscle contractures, blepharospasm, eyeball movements, tongue paralysis, facial spasm, laryngospasm, myotonia, opisthotonus, oropharyngeal spasm, pleurotonus, tongue spasm and trismus.
+The term dystonia includes dystonia, muscle spasms, hypertension, torticollis, involuntary muscle contractions, muscle contracture, blepharospasm, eye movements, tongue paralysis, facial spasm, laryngospasm, myotonia, opisthotonus, oropharyngeal spasm, pleurototonus, tongue spasm, and trismus.
 Tremors include tremor and parkinsonian resting tremor.
-It should also be noted that there is a broader range of symptoms that are not always of extrapyramidal origin.
+It should also be noted that there is a wider range of symptoms that are not always of extrapyramidal origin.

-3 – In placebo-controlled studies, diabetes mellitus was observed in 0.18% of patients taking risperidone compared with 0.11% of patients in the placebo group.
-The overall incidence of diabetes mellitus in all clinical trials was 0.43% of all patients taking risperidone.
+3 – In placebo-controlled studies, diabetes mellitus occurred in 0.18% of patients taking risperidone compared with 0.11% of patients in the placebo group.
+The overall incidence of diabetes mellitus across all clinical trials was 0.43% of all patients treated with risperidone.

-The following are additional side effects observed in clinical trials of the prolonged injectable form of risperidone, Rispolette Consta®, but not seen with oral dosage forms of risperidone.
+Below are additionally listed side effects observed during clinical studies of the long-acting injection form of risperidone – Rispolept Consta®, but which did not appear when using oral dosage forms of risperidone.

-This list does not include adverse effects associated with the formulation or injectable route of administration of the drug:
+This list does not include side effects associated with the composition or injection route of administration of the drug:

 Class effects

-As with other antipsychotic drugs, very rare cases of QT tooth prolongation have been noted in the post-marketing follow-up period.
-Other cardiovascular class effects observed with antipsychotic drugs that increase the QT tooth
+As with other antipsychotic drugs, very rare cases of QT wave prolongation have been reported during post-marketing surveillance.
+Other cardiovascular class effects observed with antipsychotic drugs that prolong the QT wave include:

 Venous thromboembolism

-Cases of venous thromboembolism, including pulmonary embolism and cases of deep vein thrombosis, have been observed with antipsychotic drugs (frequency unknown).
+Cases of venous thromboembolism, including pulmonary embolism and cases of deep vein thrombosis, have been observed with the use of antipsychotic drugs (frequency unknown).

-In placebo-controlled studies in patients with schizophrenia, an increase in body weight of at least 7% after 6-8 weeks was observed in 18% of patients taking Rispolept® and 9% of patients taking placebo.
-In placebo-controlled clinical trials in patients with manic episodes, the incidence of weight gain of 7% or more after 3 weeks of treatment was comparable in the group taking Risoilept® (2.5%) and the group taking placebo (2.4%), and slightly higher in the active control group (3.5%).
+In placebo-controlled studies in patients with schizophrenia, an increase in body weight of at least 7% after 6-8 weeks was observed in 18% of patients taking Rispolept® and in 9% of patients taking placebo.
+In placebo-controlled clinical trials in patients with manic episodes, the incidence of weight gain of 7% or more after 3 weeks of treatment was comparable in the Rispolept® group (2.5%) and in the placebo group (2.4%), and was slightly higher in the active control group (3.5%).

-In children with behavioral disorders in long-term clinical trials, body weight increased by an average of 7.3 kg after 12 months of therapy.
-The expected weight gain in children 5-12 years of age with normal development is 3-5 kg per year.
-From 12-16 years of age, the value of weight gain should be 3-5 kg per year for girls and about 5 kg per year for boys.
+In long-term clinical studies, children with conduct disorders increased body weight by an average of 7.3 kg after 12 months of therapy.
+The expected increase in body weight in children 5-12 years of age with normal development is 3-5 kg per year.
+From 12-16 years of age, the increase in body weight should be 3-5 kg per year for girls and about 5 kg per year for boys.

-The side effects that have been reported with greater frequency in older patients with dementia and in children than in adult patients are described below:
+Side effects that were reported with greater frequency in older patients with dementia and in children than in adult patients are described below:

 Elderly patients with dementia